-The RNLI Flood Rescue Manual contains essential skills, knowledge and guidance for those providing a rescue service in a flood environment.
+The RNLI Flood Safety Manual contains essential skills, knowledge and guidance for those operating in a flood environment.

-The resource is designed for organisations based in areas with limited access to equipment.
-It is a guidance document and can be adapted to suit your local conditions.
+The resource is designed for organisations based in low-resource areas with limited access to equipment.

+This manual has been designed as a guidance document and can be adapted to suit the local environment.